r-spatial/link2GI/docs/articles/link2GI4.md

 # link2GI::runOTB(cmd, gili = otb, quiet = FALSE)
 ```

-## What changed (Workflow C)
+## What changed (Self-describing)

-The new introspection API removes fragile heuristics and centralizes
+The new Self-describing API removes fragile heuristics and centralizes
 metadata on:

 - OTB’s own `Parameters:` block emitted by `<Algo> -help`